 Excessive parental control often drives a wedge between parents and their children.
 There is no question that parental control or authority is essential not only for a child’s health and safety but also for fostering a child’s morals, family values, social manners and learning.

-However, many of us overdo it.
+However, many of us overdo it and adopt the control freak approach.
 We become domineering because of our fears, egos, anxieties and insecurities.
-Consequently, we overmanage our children’s lives and deprive them of opportunities to learn and gain wisdom from their mistakes.
-Excessive parental control also leads to resistance and even rebellion.
+Consequently, we over manage our children’s lives and deprive them of opportunities to learn and gain wisdom from their mistakes.
+Being a control freak with your children also leads to resistance and even rebellion.

-As a major controller I always offered unsolicited advice to my son Brandon.
+As a major control freak myself, I always offered unsolicited advice to my son Brandon.
 Why?
 Because I felt I knew what was best for him and I wanted him to see the light.
-(It’s no secret that controllers are short on humility!)
+(It’s no secret that control freaks are short on humility!)
 However, as a teenager, he was very dismissive of my many “suggestions.”
 That of course raised my ire.
 How could my sage advice be “put down” so quickly?
 But the far more serious problem for me was my controlling ways severely damaged our communications and bond.

 Later, after l had learned the value of letting go of control, I stopped offering Brandon advice or even making suggestions.
 This certainly was not easy because the need to control can be very powerful—particularly in parenting, where our fears are so powerful.